 - where for aperiodic CSI reporting, if the UE is indicated by the DCI to report CSI in the same slot as the CSI request, nCSI_ref is such that the reference resource is in the same valid downlink slot as the corresponding CSI request, otherwise nCSI_ref is the smallest value greater than or equal to , such that slot n- nCSI_ref corresponds to a valid downlink slot, where Z' corresponds to the delay requirement as defined in clause 5.4.

-- when periodic or semi-persistent CSI-RS/CSI-IM or SSB is used for channel/interference measurements, the UE is not expected to measure channel/interference on the CSI-RS/CSI-IM/SSB whose last OFDM symbol is received up to Z' symbols before transmission time of the first OFDM symbol of the aperiodic CSI reporting.
+- when periodic or semi-persistent CSI-RS/CSI-IM or SS/PBCH block is used for channel/interference measurements, the UE is not expected to measure channel/interference on the CSI-RS/CSI-IM/SS/PBCH block whose last OFDM symbol is received up to Z' symbols before transmission time of the first OFDM symbol of the aperiodic CSI reporting.

 <Unchanged part is omitted>